Key takeaways

 Are Valium and Xanax the same?

-Valium and Xanax are both benzodiazepines, however, Valium has a quicker onset and takes longer to eliminate from the body.
-While they both treat anxiety disorders effectively, Xanax is also approved in the treatment of panic attacks.
-Valium is also effective in treating seizure disorders and muscle spasms.
+Valium and Xanax are both benzodiazepines.
+However, Valium has a quicker onset and takes longer to eliminate from the body.
+Xanax has a short half-life and is eliminated more quickly from your body.
+While they both treat anxiety disorders effectively, Xanax is also approved for the treatment of panic attacks.
+Valium is effective in treating seizure disorders and muscle spasms.

 Is Valium or Xanax better?